 The Holy Fire started Monday in the Cleveland National Forest’s Holy Jim Canyon and has so far destroyed a dozen structures, according to fire authorities.

-Volunteer Fire Department Chief Mike Milligan said he’s known Clark for decades and has long warned he posed a danger to the community.
+Holy Jim Volunteer Fire Department Chief Mike Milligan, 71, says he’s known the arson suspect, Forrest Gordon Clark, for decades and has long warned that he posed a danger to the community.

 “I’ve been trying for years to get someone to pay attention and nobody has really had the opportunity to do that until now,” he said.

-Milligan said he was so wary of the suspect that he avoided going to the area of the remote Orange County canyon where he lives.
+Milligan said he was so wary of Clark that he avoided altogether going to the area of the remote Orange County canyon where the 51-year-old Clark lives.
+Nonetheless, Clark came to his home two weeks ago to return items he said he had “borrowed” from the fire department, he said.

 The next morning, Milligan said, he got a mysterious text from an unknown number: “911 call sheriff.”
 Milligan called back and though the reception was poor in the canyon, he recognized Clark’s voice, he said.
 Later came an expletive-laden text that ended with the ominous warning: “The place is going to burn just like you planned.”

-Milligan said he did not know what he meant, adding that Clark sent emails to other people in which he talked about burning something.
+“I had no idea what he meant,” Milligan said, adding that Clark sent emails to other people in which he talked about burning something.

 “Remember when Gandalf said, ‘If there is a dragon in the neighborhood, include it in your plans?’ ” Milligan asked, paraphrasing the wizard in J.R.R.
 Tolkien’s “The Hobbit.”